 Forged Pleated Object, copper, silicone carbide

-Fold forms while they can be used as finished products are at their best
+Fold forms while they are lovely as finished products are often at their best

 as a starting point or component of more complex pieces.
 An example of